DashGL/Documentation/formats/dash-model-exchange/material.md

 #### visible

-Defines whether this material is visible.&#x20;
+Defines whether this material is visible.

 Default is `true`.